Table of Contents

 - shows domain- and object-level aggregate waterfalls for the past seven days.

 How to Configure a 30-Day Domain Report

 To begin, click on Settings icon shaped like a gear in the toolbar at the top of the page.

-This should pull up a Create a Report window to the right of the screen.
-To configure a 30-Day Domain Report, click the Report Type drop-down menu and scroll to the bottom to select 30 Day Domain Report.
+This should pull up a Create Report window that will first ask for the Data Type.
+To configure a 30-Day Domain Report, click Real User.

 - Report Time Period cannot be changed to any other option than one week.
 It is a rolling look-back period of the past seven days.